Charnel ground: Sadhana

 Sadhana in the charnel ground within the Dharmic Traditions may be traced to ancient depictions of the chthonic Shiva and his chimeric son Ganapati (Ganesha) who was decapitated and returned to life with the head of an elephant.
 In certain narratives, Shiva made the Ganesha 'lord of the gana' (Sanskrit: Ganapati).
 Such depictions of Shiva, Ganesha and the ganas are evident in literature, architectural ornamentation and iconography, etc. In the Indian traditions of Tantra the charnel ground is very important.
 It must be remembered that the seat of Shiva and his locality of sadhana is the sacred Mount Kailasha in the Himalaya.
 In some non-Buddhist traditions of Ganachakra such as the Kaula the leader of the rite is known as 'ganapati', which is a title of respect.
 The Eight Great Charnel Grounds are important in the life of Padmasambhava.
 This is one definite way the importance of the charnel ground in sadhana entered and became replicated in the Himalayan Dharmic Tradition.
 The charnel ground is a particular place that holds powerful teachings on impermanence and is important for slaying the ego.
 In this, the charnel ground shares with the tradition of dark retreat that was foregrounded in some Himalayan practice lineages.

 Simmer-Brown (2001: p.
-127) conveys how great Mahasiddha's in the Nath and Mantrayana Buddhadharma traditions such as Tilopa (988–1069) and Gorakṣa (fl.
+127) conveys how great Mahasiddhas in the Nath and Mantrayana Buddhadharma traditions such as Tilopa (988–1069) and Gorakṣa (fl.
 11th–12th century) yoked adversity to till the soil of the path and accomplish the fruit, the 'ground' (Sanskrit: āśraya; Wylie: gzhi) of realization – worthy case-studies for those with spiritual proclivity:

 Poetry, song, and literature

 Dyczkowski (1988: p.
-26) holds that Hāla's Prakrit literature poem the Gāthāsaptaśati (third to fifth century CE) is one of the first extant literary references to a Kapalika where in the poem the Kapalika, who is a female, anoints and besmears her body with the crematory ash from the funeral pyre of her recently deceased lover.
+26) holds Hāla's Prakrit literature poem the Gāthāsaptaśati (third to fifth century CE) to be one of the first extant literary references to a Kapalika where in the poem the Kapalika, who is a female, anoints and besmears her body with the crematory ash from the funeral pyre of her recently deceased lover.
 This is a literary allusion to the anointing of 'sacred ash' (Sanskrit: bhasma; vibhuti) especially associated with Shiva who applies it all over his body.